 SurveyMonkey Pros

-- Low cost entry point: $18/mo is the lowest in this list for a paid plan
+- Low-cost entry point: $18/mo is the lowest paid plan in this list

 - Familiar interface most teams already know how to use